-The purpose of the iConference 2020 Early Career Colloquium (ECC) is to provide a high-quality learning and networking opportunity for early career researchers who work in an iSchool, a similar department, or want to work in an iSchool (e.g., Ph.D. students, post-doctoral fellows, assistant professors).
-Within the colloquium, participants will share their research plans and aspirations with accomplished mentors that have expertise in various interdisciplinary areas represented within the iSchool community, as well as extensive experience in grant writing, promotion and/or tenure review, the peer-review process, teaching, and professional service.
-Early career scholars will engage in collaborative inquiry and scholarly discourse to improve their possibilities for a future career in an iSchool.
+The purpose of the iConference 2021 Early Career Colloquium (ECC) is to provide a high-quality mentorship and networking opportunity for early career researchers who work in an iSchool, a similar department, or want to work in an iSchool (e.g., post-doctoral fellows, assistant professors).
+During the colloquium, early career scholars will share their research plans and aspirations with accomplished mentors that have expertise in various interdisciplinary areas represented within the iSchool community, as well as extensive experience in grant writing, promotion and/or tenure review, the peer-review process, teaching, and professional service.
+Early career scholars will engage in discourse with these mentors and their peers to improve their understanding of having a successful career in an iSchool.

-The Early Career Colloquium is open to scholars within 5 years of completing their Ph.D.
-Early Career Scholars (maximum of 20 participants) will be chosen through a competitive application process.
+The Early Career Colloquium is open to scholars within five years of completing their doctoral degree.
+Early career scholars will be chosen through a competitive application process.
 The name of these selected early career scholars will be published on the iConference website.

-ECC applications will be submitted to our secure submissions website.
+ECC applications can now be submitted to our ConfTool submission system.

 The ECC is designed as a half-day event, with multiple small group discussions.
 In the colloquium, we will focus on collaborative inquiry and scholarly discourse with peers and a panel of experienced faculty serving as mentors.

 Main activities include:

-Prior to the workshop, a few preparatory activities are required to enable us to use the time within the workshop as best as possible.
+Prior to the session, a few preparatory activities are required to enable us to use the time within the session as best as possible.
 More information will be forthcoming once selected.

-The ECC at iConference 2020 is open to scholars within 5 years since completing their Ph.D. at the time of application submission.
+The ECC at iConference 2021 is open to scholars within five years since completing their Ph.D. at the time of application submission.
 Scholars with involvement in iSchool related research are encouraged to apply.

-Each application should contain the following within one .pdf document in the following order, and be submitted through the secure conference submission system:
+Each application should contain the following within one PDF document in the following order, and be submitted through the ConfTool submission system.

-Participants of the Early Career Colloquium will be selected on the basis of their application; perceived relevance and potential contribution to the researcher and to the field of iSchool related work, and their anticipated contribution to the colloquium goals.
+Participants of the Early Career Colloquium will be selected based on their application; perceived relevance and potential contribution to research in the information field, and their anticipated contribution to the colloquium goals.
 The applications will be reviewed by two international reviewers.
 Emphasis will be placed on the formation of groups of participants whose research career is at a stage that can best benefit from the colloquium and who reflect individual excellence and motivation while at the same time contributing to the colloquium objectives and the aggregate diversity of the cohort.

 Questions about the Early Career Colloquium should be directed to the Chairs listed above.